 Budget: The City has a budget for the Project and will make every effort to meet, or improve upon, that budget.
-The completion date cannot be extended because systems must be in place and operational before the 2021 algal toxin season.
+The completion date cannot be extended because a new ASR water treatment facility must be in operation before August 31, 2021, as mandated by Oregon Health Authority (OHA).
 Early reliable pricing provided by the CM/GC contractor during the design phase reduces the potential for time delays due to subsequent discovery of higher-than-anticipated costs and consequent changes of plans.